jaimeguzman/jaimeguzman.github.io/_posts/2014-06-13-install-wget-on-osx.md

-Install and configure wget on os x {.blog-post-title}
+Install and configure wget on os x
 ----------------------------------

 Install and Configure wget on OS X Mavericks 10.9 and fix SSL GNUTLS error